 Ephesians 6.
-Children, obey your parents, bondservants do everything as unto God, put on the whole armor of God and pray in the spirit always for all the saints.
-Paul then adds a final greeting, and so ends the inspirational letter to the Ephesians.
+Children: Obey your parents, bondservants (employees): Do everything as unto God, put on the whole armor of God and pray in the spirit always for all the saints.
+The Apostle Paul then added a final greeting, and so ends this inspirational letter to the Ephesians.

 Ephesians 3.
 “The meaning of the Greek word mysterion is a truth hitherto hidden from human knowledge or understanding but now disclosed by the revelation of God.”
 With that in mind this chapter reveals the mystery of Christ, its purpose and the appreciation of the mystery.

-Ephesians 2.
-This is the famous chapter explaining that we are saved by grace through faith and brought near by His blood.
-Furthermore, Christ is our peace and our cornerstone.
-There is much more in this chapter.
+Ephesians 2:1-10.
+This is the famous chapter explaining that we are saved by grace through faith and brought near by His blood, and, once saved, we are His ‘poem’ (ποιημα).

 Ephesians 1.
-This letter is a wonderful explanation of the Christian Gospel.
-Paul starts out with a greeting, then explains what it means to get redemption in Christ and ends up with a prayer for spiritual wisdom.
+This letter has a wonderful explanation of the Christian Gospel.
+The Apostle Paul stars out with a greeting, then explains what it means to get redemption in Christ and ends up with a prayer for spiritual wisdom.

 Isaiah 44.
 Israel is the chosen nation, God is supreme, idols are worthless.
 Sing, for the LORD has done it.
 God is the one “That saith of Cyrus, He is my shepherd, and shall perform all my pleasure: even saying to Jerusalem, Thou shalt be built; and to the temple, Thy foundation shall be laid.”

 Isaiah 45.
 Cyrus was God’s instrument.
 God gave him “the treasures of darkness”, though he did not acknowledge Him.
 The Lord is the only savior, there is none else.
 God said: “I have sworn by myself, the word is gone out of my mouth in righteousness, and shall not return, That unto me every knee shall bow, every tongue shall swear.”